heyphilllie/theTechBookRepo/README.md

     - Link to amazon.com

 For easy purchasing a link to amazon.com *(for the time being only the US version)* is added.

+The goal of this page is to make you a more proficient developer.
+You'll find only resources that other developers found truly inspiring - or that have been become timeless classics.

 **TL;DR Click [here](books.md) to jump directly to the books that are already submitted.**